 The purpose of external administration is also to seek to restore the solvency of the debtor.
 An external administrator is in charge of all affairs of the debtor.
 A moratorium on the meeting of creditors' claims is introduced.
-The external administrator is to devise for the approval at the creditors' meeting an external administration plan, which may involve reorientation of production, liquidation of unprofitable businesses, recovery of receivable debts, sale of part of the debtor's assets, assignment of claims of the debtor, performance of the debtor by way of contributions from shareholders and third parties, issuing shares in the debtor, sale of the debtor's business, replacement of the debtor's assets and other measures to restore the debtor to solvency.
+The external administrator is to devise for the approval at the creditors' meeting an external administration plan, which may involve reorientation of production, liquidation of unprofitable businesses, recovery of receivable debts, sale of part of the debtor's assets, assignment of claims of the debtor, performance of the debtor's obligations by a third party, increase of the share capital of the debtor by way of contributions from shareholders and third parties, issuing shares in the debtor, sale of the debtor's business, replacement of the debtor's assets and other measures to restore the debtor to solvency.